danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](benchmarks/CollectionComparison.png)

 Now we are really getting in weird territory.
 Arguably, optimizing things at the level of `foreach` vs `for` can be considered to be too crazy and esoteric.
 Like with all things, it is crucial to know when to stop on a given code path and find other areas that are more impactful to optimize.
 The context of the piece of code that you are trying to optimize is crucial.
 For example, if you are trying to optimize something that uses `IEnumerable` that is passed based on the user input like as for the `AmqReceiver` by applying the rules above you might turn this piece of code:

+>> it is crucial to know when to stop on a given code path and find other areas that are more impactful to optimize
+>
+> Why not going all-in?

 ```csharp
 public Task CompleteAsync(IEnumerable<string> lockTokens) => CompleteInternalAsync(lockTokens);